liborty/rstats/README.md

 `Non analytical (non parametric) statistics` is preferred, whereby the 'random variables' are replaced by vectors of real data.
 Probabilities densities and other parameters are in preference obtained from the real data, not from some assumed distributions.

-`Linear algebra` uses by default `Vec<Vec<T>>`, generic data structure capable of representing irregular matrices.
-Also, `struct TriangMat` is defined and used for symmetric, anti-symmetric, transposed and triangular matrices (for efficiency reasons).
+`Linear algebra` uses `Vec<Vec<T>>`, generic data structure capable of representing irregular matrices.
+Also, `struct TriangMat` is defined and used for symmetric, anti-symmetric, and triangular matrices, and their transposed versions (for memory efficiency reasons).

 Our treatment of multidimensional sets of points is constructed from the first principles.
-Some original concepts, not found elsewhere, are introduced and implemented here:
+Some original concepts, not found elsewhere, are defined and implemented here (see the terminology section below).

-* `median correlation`- in one dimension, our `mediancorr` method is to replace `Pearson's correlation`.
-We define `median correlation` as the cosine of an angle between two zero median samples, interpreted as vectors.
-(Instead of Pearson's zero mean samples).
-This conceptual clarity is one of the benefits of interpreting a data sample of length d as a single point in d dimensional space (or vector).

-* `gmedian, par_gmedian, wgmedian and par_wgmedian` - fast multidimensional `geometric median (gm)` algorithms.

-* `madgm` - our generalization of a 1d robust data spread estimator known as 'mad' (median of absolute deviations from median).
-'Madgm' is applicable in a (vector) space of any number of dimensions.

-* `standard error` - is generalized from: `abs(x-median)/mad`,
-to: |**x-gm**|`/madgm`.
-Here the role of the central tendency is taken by the `geometric median` **gm** and the spread is `madgm`.
-Thus a single scalar standard error is obtained in any number of dimensions.

-* `contribution` - of a point to an `nd` set.
-Defined as a magnitude of `gm` adjustment caused by adding the point to the set.
-It is related to the point's radius (distance from the `gm`) but is not the same, as it depends on the radii of all the other points as well.

-* `comediance` - instead of covariance (a triangular matrix).
-It is obtained by supplying `covar` with the geometric median instead of the usual centroid.
-Thus `zero mean vectors` are replaced by `zero median vectors` in the covariance calculations.
-The results are similar but more stable with respect to the outliers.

 *Zero median vectors are generally preferable to the commonly used zero mean vectors.*